Bolivia national football team: History

 Bolivia was drawn into the tournament's Group C, and played defending champions Germany in the tournament's opening match at Soldier Field.
-Bolivia played a great first half, outplaying Germany.
+Bolivia outplayed Germany in the first half.
 In the second half, Lothar Matthäus took a 40-yard run and struck Marco "El Diablo" Etcheverry with a high elbow to his jaw.
 Etcheverry retaliated by fouling Matthäus and was sent off.
 Eventually, Bolivia lost on a controversial offside goal by Jürgen Klinsmann.
 Following a goalless draw with South Korea at Foxboro Stadium, where Bolivia was forced to play with ten men again after Cristaldo's red card, Bolivia returned to Chicago and lost 3–1 to Spain, with Sánchez scoring the first ever Bolivian goal in a World Cup.

 Following the World Cup, Bolivia participated in the 1995 Copa América held in Uruguay, with Antonio Lopez Habas as manager, where they made the quarter-finals for the first time since winning the competition in 1963, with one win, one draw, and one loss.
 In the quarter-finals, the nation lost to hosts Uruguay 2–1.
 Despite the decent performance the team displayed during the tournament, Lopez Habas left his post shortly before the 1997 Copa America, being replaced by Dušan Drašković.
 The 1997 edition was the second time Bolivia held the tournament.
 The team reached the final, as had happened last time Bolivia was the host, but this time they finished runner-up to reigning world champion Brazil after losing 3–1 in the final.

 With their runner-up finish at the previous Copa America, Bolivia made their first and only FIFA Confederations Cup appearance in the 1999 edition, this time under new Argentine manager Héctor Veira.
 Bolivia was placed in group A along with hosts Mexico, Saudi Arabia, and Egypt.
 Their campaign started with a 2–2 draw against Egypt.
 Their next match was a 0–0 draw against Saudi Arabia.
 For their last match in the group, they had to play hosts Mexico, in which Bolivia lost 0–1 with a goal from Francisco Palencia.
 Bolivia finished third in the group with two draws and a loss, being eliminated from the tournament in the first stage.

 In the 2015 Copa América in Chile, under Bolivian manager Mauricio Soria, Bolivia were placed in Group A, with Chile, Mexico, and Ecuador.
 In their match against Mexico, Bolivia drew 0–0.
 However, against Ecuador, Bolivia won 3–2, with goals from Raldes, Smedberg-Dalence, and Moreno.
 From this victory against Ecuador, Bolivia made it to the next round, the quarter-finals, for the first time since the 1997 tournament, which they hosted.
 Bolivia were defeated by Peru 1–3 in the quarter-finals of the tournament, and Bolivia's only goal of the game was a penalty in the last minutes of the match scored by Marcelo Moreno.
+In the next three Copa América editions, Bolivia performed poorly, losing all games in these tournaments.